Hall Effect Sensor Working Principle and Applications

 Hall Effect Switch

-Hall Effect sensors are also used as switches such as proximity switches, and reed switches.
-The Hall Effect switch turns ON and OFF if it detects the presence of a magnetic field.
-This switch is widely used for proximity detection principles.
-Some of the industrial Hall Effect switches are
+Hall Effect sensors are also widely used as switches, including proximity switches and reed switches.
+A Hall Effect switch turns ON or OFF in response to the presence of a magnetic field, making it ideal for proximity detection applications.
+These switches are commonly employed in industrial automation, robotics, and safety systems.
+Some examples of industrial Hall Effect switches include:

-- Magnetic rotor assembly: In this assembly the magnets are non-stationary
+1. Magnetic rotor assembly: In this configuration, the magnets are mounted on the rotor, while the sensor remains stationary.